MicrosoftDocs/ai-builder/ai-builder-docs/change-prompt-output-document.md

 - Defining a text formatting in the instruction is not supported.
 For example: set a field in bold, add a title or change the color.
 - Only generating a Word document is supported for now.
+- A document layout can't be more than 20Mb.
-- When uploading a document of more than 5Mb, the prompts needs to be saved before testing.
+- When uploading a document layout of more than 5Mb, the prompts needs to be saved and reopened before testing.

 ## Related information